aryaminus/RN-intro-screen/README.md

 # RNintroscreen

-**RNintroscreen** is the 2nd session build for showing the implementation of Intro / Welcome screen in modern apps
+**RNintroscreen** is the 2nd session build for showing the implementation of Intro / Welcome screen in modern apps.
+Let your users get familar with your app by giving an introduction with parallax effect.
 [![RNintroscreen demo](https://i.imgur.com/kGWrM0v.gif)](https://youtu.be/T8eMU0x_P2g)

 **Note:**